-The next 3 elements are fairly new to the marketing mix and were introduced following the shift to a service led economy, the following 3P’s extend the marketing theory to intangible services and not just tangible products.
+The next three elements are fairly new to the marketing mix and were introduced following the shift to a service-led economy.
+Therefore, the following three P’s extend the marketing theory to intangible services rather than restricting it to tangible products.

 Regardless of their individual departments and job roles, marketing is the responsibility of everyone in a service organisation.
 Every interaction customers have with your employees will reflect on your business – so it’s essential to make sure your people are delivering your brand’s image as intended.

 Unlike tangible products, where production often happens before the customer even decides to use your business, services are usually done with the customer present – whether that’s physically or remotely.
 Customers are paying for the delivery of your service, so getting it right is key.
 Things that can put them off include:

 Remember to think about what your customers want, and tailor your process to exceed their expectations.

 You might not think you deliver a tangible product, but it’s unlikely any business is purely service-based without delivering physical products to the customer.
 Think about what they are and how you can refine them to improve your customers’ experience.

 For example, here at Caunce O’Hara we provide our customers with documents.
 Whilst we predominantly provide a service, we also have to think about how these physical elements look and feel to the customer.